sohenze/perfed/README.md

 # Perfed

 **Perfed** is a lightweight and easy-to-use package for measuring and analyzing execution times in Python code.
-It is a wrapper around `time.perf_counter_ns()` to provide precise performance timing that provides an intuitive interface and convenient tools for displaying and analyzing the results.
+It is a wrapper around `time.perf_counter_ns()` to provide precise performance timing with an intuitive interface and convenient tools for displaying and analyzing results.